TheBarret/Latency-Analyser/README.md

 - Identify Patterns

 In the frequency domain, it's easier to identify patterns that may not be apparent in the time domain.
 For example, if there's a regular spike in latency at certain intervals, this will show up as a peak at a corresponding frequency.

+- Noise Reduction

-Noise Reduction: The frequency domain can help in identifying and reducing noise.
+The frequency domain can help in identifying and reducing noise.
 If the latency data contains random fluctuations, these can be identified as high-frequency noise and filtered out, leaving the more meaningful, low-frequency trends.

 - Bandwidth Utilization

 By looking at the frequency domain, you can get a better understanding of the bandwidth utilization.
 If there are a lot of high-frequency components, it means that the data is changing rapidly, which could indicate a high utilization of bandwidth.

-- System Performance Analysis: Frequency analysis can help in identifying system performance issues.
+- System Performance Analysis

+Frequency analysis can help in identifying system performance issues.
 For instance, if there's a peak at a certain frequency, it could indicate a periodic task that's causing a delay.

+- Predictive Analysis

-Predictive Analysis: Frequency domain data can be used for predictive analysis.
+Frequency domain data can be used for predictive analysis.
 For example, if the frequency data shows a regular pattern, it can be used to predict future behavior.

 - FFT-Derived Delay (Phase Delay and Group Delay)